Security of AI Agents: Potential vulnerabilities

 \subsubsection{Remote vulnerabilities}

 Uncontrolled AI agents can also be a threat to remote services.
 Modern LLM-based AI agents can interact with the internet via structured API calling.
-For example, popular AI agent frameworks like LangChain~\cite{langchain} provide pre-defined web-query functionality.
+For example, popular AI agent frameworks like LangChain provide pre-defined web-query functionality.
 If the LLM thinks remote resources are needed, it will generate actions for the agent to query remote hosts provided in the agent's toolchain.
 This creates the possibility of making the agent a bot for attacking remote hosts.
 If there are jailbreak attacks that break the system prompt guard and alignment of the LLM, it can generate dangerous actions telling the agent to repeatedly query the same API resource to scan for vulnerabilities on the API server to use in other attacks.
 Attackers can also use jailbreak attacks to use agents to scrape data from the remote service provider.
-Since these agents follow actions generated by LLM, their behavior is distinct from regular social bots on the internet~\cite{davis2016botornot, cresci2020decade}, leading to insufficient detection and early rejection of these jailbroken AI agent bots.
+Since these agents follow actions generated by LLM, their behavior is distinct from regular social bots on the internet~\cite{davis2016botornot}, leading to insufficient detection and early rejection of these jailbroken AI agent bots.

-On the other hand, agent planning that relies on an iterative environment feedback loop can be easily repurposed into a bot for performing DoS attacks.
+Furthermore, agent planning that relies on an iterative environment feedback can be easily repurposed into a bot for performing DoS attacks.
 When granted access to local resources, the agent's action planning affects the availability of the local system.
 Similarly, if the agent's planning process requires feedback from the external service provider, it will send requests to the API iteratively to find the ideal action.
 Since the agents perform actions generated by LLMs on the user's behalf, they follow the same protocol as human users on the internet, leading to remote vulnerabilities.